2018 Mazda CX-3 Maxx

 Here’s the deal

-Considering the Mazda2 Maxx gets much of the same equipment, has the same amount of room, and is more economical, it is quite a compelling buy.
+If you think that the Mazda2 gets almost the same amount of equipment, has the same amount of room, and is more economical, it is quite a compelling buy.
 It also starts at $17,690, which is a saving of $5200 – that’s a fair help for the hip pocket.

 But even though the CX-3 only has 8mm more ground clearance than the Mazda2, its bigger engine and better trim make it feel a bit more solid.
-In fact, it weighs nearly 200kg more than the donor car.
+In fact, it weighs the equivalent of three people more than the donor car.
 Drive them back to back, and you’d be forgiven for spending the extra $5K.

 Clearly, the Mazda2 is the better buy.
 But the CX-3 is the more substantial car.